-National Famine Museum/Strokestown Park.
+National Famine Museum/Strokestown Park

 About the Famine Summer School